 Debra Granik played both Sundance and Cannes with Directors Fortnight entry “Leave No Trace” (June 29, Bleecker Street), a father-daughter survival drama starring Ben Foster and discovery Thomasin McKenzie which is among the best-reviewed indies of the year.
 Eight years after landing four Oscar nominations for “Winter’s Bone,” Granik could earn her second screenplay Oscar nomination with co-writer and producer Anne Rosellini.

+Coming strong out of the fall festivals is Bradley Cooper and Oscar-winner Eric Roth’s adaptation of “A Star is Born” (October 5, Warner Bros.), starring Cooper and Lady Gaga.
 “Moonlight” Oscar-winner Barry Jenkins could be back in the Oscar hunt with his long-in-the-works adaptation of James Baldwin’s 1974 Harlem romance “If Beale Street Could Talk” (November 30, Plan B/Annapurna).
 The drama starring Kiki Layne and Stephan James as a young couple trying to find justice and veterans Regina King and Colman Domingo as two of their parents debuted at Toronto.

 Genre films could do better than usual with a younger, hipper, more diverse Academy.
 At the 2018 Oscars, Fox scored the first-ever Adapted Screenplay nod for a comic-book superhero movie (X-Men spinoff “Logan”); Ryan Coogler and Joe Robert Cole (“American Crime Story”) could follow for well-reviewed global blockbuster “Black Panther” (Disney/Marvel).